maker-ATOM/optical-odometry/README.md

 Alternative method to generate odometry data for **indoor** robots using optical flow sensor.

+> **Note**: This branch tests the ideology by utilizing RGB camera and performing cross corelation algorithm in gazebo simulation environment.

 Devices that can be used as optical flow sensors
 - [ ] USB mouse - requires USB driver
 - [ ] Optical Flow sensor module, e.g ~~MATEKSYS 3901-L0X, Avago ADNS-9500~~ - requires low level communication driver as well as has some minimum height issues.